marcelklehr/vdom-serialize/README.md

 So, to fix this, vdom-serialize traverses the VTree and adds those properties explcitly (Thunks are rendered beforehand, of course).
 That's all.

 ## Drawbacks
-Hooks can be serialized, sadly, since they require the hook method to be set on their prototype, not directly.
+Hooks cannot be serialized, sadly, since they require the hook method to be set on their prototype, not directly.

 ## Legal
 (c) 2016 by Marcel Klehr